ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 </div>

 <--o-->
-## The Workflow of Structural Geology and Tectonics
+## The Workflow of Tectonics and Structural Geology

 <div>
 <div style="width:40%; float:left">

-The structural geologist wants to understand **strain fields** by mapping features such as foliations, lineations etc. and determine the principal directions of shortening and lengthening.
+We would like to understand **strain fields** by mapping features such as foliations, lineations etc. and determine the principal directions of shortening and lengthening.

-The structural geologist studies the **kinematics** of faults and shear zones, and the magnitude of the displacement involved.
+Structural geologists study the **kinematics** of faults and shear zones, and the magnitude of the displacement involved.
 This can be used to infer the direction of the maximum and minimum **stress directions** at a range of scales.
 </div>
 <div style="width:60%; float:right">